How to Create and Schedule a Google Meet (Step-by-Step Guide)

 Final thoughts

-- For quick calls, start an instant meeting in the meet app.
+- For the super quick calls, just fire up an Instant Meeting in the Meet app.

-- For planned calls, open Google Calendar, create a calendar event, add Google Meet video, and click save.
+- For anything more planned out, pop over to Google Calendar, create an event, add the Google Meet link and click Save.
+Easy peasy.

-Once you’ve done it a few times, it becomes muscle memory.
-You’ll be creating meetings, sending links, and watching people join the meeting before they even ask where the link is.
-And honestly, that’s when you know you’ve got it figured out.
+After a while, you'll get the hang of this and it will become second nature.
+You'll be scheduling, sending links and watching people join before they even ask for the link.
+And honestly, that's when you know you've finally got this Google Meet business figured out.